Slovakia orders partial lockdown as mass-testing goes underway

 “This is the last way to avoid a total lockdown that many other countries have gone for”, PM Matovic warned.
 “This wave that has arrived is 100 times bigger than the first one”.

-Slovakia was one of the best-performing countries during the first wave of COVID-19 in the spring, with infection and death rates among the lowest in Europe.
+Slovakia was one of the best-performing countries during the first wave of COVID-19 in the spring, with infection and death rates among the lowest in Europe due to a strict and early lockdown.
 The Central European country of 5.5 million people has however seen the number of new cases rapidly increase over the past two months.

 Slovakia has already declared a state of emergency at the start of the month, and introduced restrictions to curb the spread of the virus, including the mandatory wearing of face-masks outdoors, a ban on public events and on indoor drinking and eating in restaurants, bars and cafes.